Make-School-Courses/MOB-2.9-Technical-Seminar-MOB/Lessons/Lesson4/Lesson4.md

 ## Lab time (50 min)

-More Cowork time or async work 😎
+- More Cowork time or async work 😎
+- If your team allows it, you can also work offline